How to become a certified LGBT Business Enterprise

 - Visit my.nglcc.org to start the application and create a business profile.

-- Submit supporting documents establishing ownership and LGBT+ status qualifiers.
+- Submit supporting documents establishing ownership and LGBTQ+ status qualifiers.

 - Complete a site visit with an NGLCC-trained ambassador to corroborate information and learn more about the business.

 The National Certification Committee meets every month and votes on certification applications.
 Typically, it takes 30 to 90 days to be approved, and the process includes a $400 fee.
 Certification lasts for two years, and businesses can be recertified for a $200 fee.